Dragon Shrine

 Preface

 I have previously mentioned my reservations about Dark Souls II‘s main plot, and the Dragon Shrine is very much an extension of that.
-The area itself is somewhat iconic, essentially an island in the sky with a swarm of fearsome lizard that could swoop down and nab you at any given moment.
+The area itself is somewhat iconic, essentially an island in the sky with a swarm of fearsome lizards that could swoop down and nab you at any given moment.
 It certainly leaves an imposing image unlike anything seen in the original Dark Souls, (DS1) and the big fix has even made the tour through the area an experience unlike anything in the whole series.
 If only the narrative behind it all matched the ambience.

 Soul of a dragon that protects the path to the ritual place.